ThomasBleijendaal/RapidCMS/README.md

 The `CountryId` property in this example is the property which contains the id of the related country.
 The `"country-collection"` collection is referenced as source of entities from which can be picked.
-Using `.SetElementIdProperty` you can specify which property must be used as `id`, and which gets stored in `CountryId`. `.SetElementDisplayProperties` allows you to specify multiple properties which are used in the UI, so the user can clearly make their choice. `SetPropertyParentIdProperty` allows you to pass in the id of the current entity, this id is passed in as `parentId` into the repository of `"country-collection"`.
-If you do no use this property, `null` is passed in as `parentId`.
-Having the id passed in allows you to limit the choices in the editor, which can be useful in some cases.
+Using `.SetElementIdProperty` you can specify which property must be used as `id`, and which gets stored in `CountryId`. `.SetElementDisplayProperties` allows you to specify multiple properties which are used in the UI, so the user can clearly make their choice.

+There are several additional methods available for controlling how the related collection fetches its data.
+By using `SetEntityAsParent` or
+`SetRepositoryParent`, you can control what the repository of the related collection uses as parent.
+The `PersonCollection` in the `RapidCMS.Example` project demonstrates how this works.

 #### DataCollection